 Do: Plan your park days based on crowd calendars.
 Not only will the lower crowds help your park navigation, you’ll save time in lines!

 Fashion over function, I always used to say.
 No more.
 On our first visit, I was more concerned about looking cute than visiting for comfort.
 Remember that 80’s phrase, “It’s better to look good than to feel good?”
 Yep, that was me.
-Even The Kid wore flippies to the parks- only to realize her feet were killing her after only a couple of hours.
+Even my daughter wore flippies to the parks- only to realize her feet were killing her after only a couple of hours.

 There’s a reason why most Walt Disney World guests are dressed for comfort.
 After our third or fourth day straight in the parks, and even with really good walking shoes, our feet scream at us with each step.